jaredh159/friends-library-dev/converge-todo.md

 # Converge TODOs:

+- [ ] - ensure all usages of @OptionalChild have a uniqueness constraint, per vapor docs
 - [ ] - pivot table for document related_documents
 - [ ] - look at all migrations since 10, thinking through `unique(on:)` constraints
 - [√] - pivot table for document tags
+- [√] - table for isbns, with optional FK to edition 👍

 ## rando notes